hacunamatada/PFF/README.md

 $ cd ~/catkin_ws && catkin_make
 ```

-To run the detection with the Velodyne:
+To launch the mapping with the Velodyne:

 ```sh
 $ cd ~/catkin_ws/src